Coping With Tinnitus

-In one comparison of the effectiveness of tinnitus masking and TRT as treatments, masking was found to provide the greatest benefit in the short term (three to six months), while TRT provided the greatest improvement with continued treatment over time (12–18 months).25
+In one comparison of the effectiveness of masking and TRT as treatments, masking was found to provide the greatest benefit in the short term (three to six months), while TRT provided the greatest improvement with continued treatment over time (12–18 months).25

 Chronic tinnitus can disrupt concentration, sleep patterns, and participation in social activities, leading to depression and anxiety.
-In addition, tinnitus tends to be more persistent and distressful if a person obsesses about it.
-Consulting with a psychologist or psychiatrist can be useful when the emotional reaction to the perception of tinnitus becomes as troublesome as the tinnitus itself19 and when help is needed in identifying and altering negative behaviors and thought patterns.
+In addition, it tends to be more persistent and distressful if a person obsesses about it.
+Consulting with a psychologist or psychiatrist can be useful when the emotional reaction to the perception of tinnitus becomes as troublesome as the tinnitus itself and when help is needed in identifying and altering negative behaviors and thought patterns.

 No drug is available to cure tinnitus; however, some drugs have been shown to be effective in treating its psychological effects.
 These include anti-anxiety medications in the benzodiazepine family, such as clonazepam (Klonopin) or lorazepam (Ativan); antidepressants in the tricyclic family, such as amitiptyline (Elavil) and nortriptyline (Aventyl, Nortrilen, Pamelor); and some selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac).26,27,28,29